doyouevendata/doyouevendata.github.io/_posts/2017-04-04-Beautifying-plotly-graphs-in-R.md

 <p align="justify">Quick  reminder  about plotly:

->plotly charts are described declaratively in the call signature of plotly::plot_ly, plotly::add_trace, and plotly::layout.
-Every aspect >of a plotly chart (the colors, the grid-lines, the data, and so on) has a corresponding key in these call signatures.
-This page >contains an extensive list of these attributes.
+<code>plotly</code> charts are described declaratively in the call signature of <code>plotly::plot_ly/<code>, <code>plotly::add_trace</code>, and <code>plotly::layout</code>.
+Every aspect of a plotly chart (the colors, the grid-lines, the data, and so on) has a corresponding key in these call signatures.
+This page contains an extensive list of these attributes.

->Plotly's graph description places attributes into two categories: traces (which describe a single series of data in a graph) and layout >attributes that apply to the rest of the chart, like the title, xaxis, or annotations).
+Plotly's graph description places attributes into two categories: <code>traces</code> (which describe a single series of data in a graph) and <code>layout</code> attributes that apply to the rest of the chart, like the title, xaxis, or annotations).

 Here is a simple example of a plotly chart inlined with links to each attribute's reference section.</p>
 ```r